Associahedra, Multiplihedra and units in $A_{\infty}$ form: Results

-When $m{=}\infty$, we obtain the following corollary. \begin{cor} A connected CW complex $X$ has an $A_{\infty}$ form with {h-unit} if and only if $X$ has an $A_{\infty}$ form with {strict-unit}. \end{cor}
+In case when an h-space $(X,\mu,e)$ is a connected CW complex, it is loop-like by the James shear-map argument, and we obtain the following. \begin{cor} Let $(X,\mu,e)$ be a connected CW complex h-space with {h-unit}.
+If $X$ has an $A_{m}$-form $\{\,a(n),n\!\geq\!2\,\}$ with $a(2)=\mu$, then $X$ has an $A_{m}$-form with {strict-unit} and a deformation between two $A_{m}$-forms. \end{cor}

-We can also show a slightly stronger result of Theorem 11.5 in \cite{Stasheff:higher-associativity3} using the idea of $A_{\infty}$ form {\em without unit} as follows: \begin{thm} Let $\mu : X{\times}X \to X$ be a multiplication on a space $X$ {without unit}.
-If $X$ has an $A_{\infty}$ form $\{a(n),n{\geq}2\}$ with $a(2)=\mu$, then $X$ is a deformation retract of a space $M$ with associative multiplication such that the inclusion $X \subset M$ has an $A_{\infty}$ form in the sense of Stasheff \cite{Stasheff:higher-associativity3}.
-If the $A_{\infty}$ form has further a {strict-unit}, then we can choose $M$ as a monoid, and the inclusion becomes an $A_{\infty}$ map regarding {strict-units}. \end{thm}
+We also state here a slightly stronger result of Theorem 11.5 of \cite{MR0270372} using an $A_{\infty}$-form {\em without unit}, whose proof can be found in Appendix \ref{appendix:thm:ABS}: \begin{thm} Let $\mu : X \times X \to X$ be a multiplication on a space $X$ {without unit}.
+If $X$ has an $A_{\infty}$-form $\{\,a(n),n\!\geq\!2\,\}$ with $a(2)=\mu$, then $X$ is a deformation retract of a space $M$ with associative multiplication such that the inclusion $X \subset M$ has an $A_{\infty}$-form in the sense of Stasheff \cite{MR0270372}.
+If the $A_{\infty}$-form has further a {strict-unit}, then we can choose $M$ as a monoid, and the inclusion becomes an $A_{\infty}$-map regarding {strict-units}. \end{thm}

-Stasheff cells denoted by $K_{n}$, now known as Associahedra, were introduced in \cite{Stasheff:higher-associativity} in 1963 to characterize an $A_{\infty}$ structure for a space, while the origin goes back to Tamari \cite{Tamari:associahedron} in 1951 (see also M\"uller-Hoissen, Pallo and Stasheff \cite{MPS}).
-To deal with {\em strict-units}, both Associahedra and Multiplihedra were designed to be convex polytopes with faces decomposed into piecewise-linear subfaces by Iwase \cite{Iwase:masterthesis,Iwase:a_n-mappings} in 1983 or by Haiman \cite{Haiman:unpublished} in 1984, which are in 1989 redesigned and denoted by $K(n)$ and $J(n)$ in \cite{IM:higher-h-ass}.
-In \cite{Iwase:masterthesis,Iwase:a_n-mappings} or \cite{IM:higher-h-ass}, we need to design Multiplihedra to fit in with the design of Associahedra to manipulate $A_{m}$ structures for maps between $A_{m}$ spaces.
-The author is also aware of appearance of new constructions of Multiplihedra by Forcey \cite{Forcey:multiplihedra} in 2008 and Mau and Woodward \cite{MW:multiplihedra} in 2010, and is used extensively in the world of combinatorial mathematics.